Guaranteed Admission to SDSU for SDCCD Students

 How many SDCCD units are required to be eligible for the Guaranteed Admission Agreement with SDSU?

-To be eligible for the SDCCD-SDSU Guaranteed Admission Agreement you must complete at least 24 transferable units at one or more SDCCD institutions (City, Mesa, or Miramar) and be enrolled at an SDCCD institution during the academic year (prior to fall transfer).
-Note: You must still meet the requirement of 60 transferable units overall to transfer, however at least 24 units are required to be from SDCCD.
+To qualify for the SDCCD-SDSU Guaranteed Admission Agreement, you must complete at least 24 transferable units at one or more SDCCD colleges (City, Mesa, or Miramar) and be enrolled at an SDCCD college during the academic year before your fall transfer to SDSU.

 Can I attend more than one SDCCD institution?